TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 sudo docker build -t <docker_image_name> -f Dockerfile .
 ```

+### Run a Docker container

-Create a docker container on top of the created docker image, referencing the `<docker_image_name>` from the previous step:
+Create and run a docker container on top of the created docker image, referencing the `<docker_image_name>` from the previous step:

 ```
 sudo nvidia-docker run -v /absolute/path/to/nuke-ML-server/Models/:/workspace/ml-server/models:ro -it <docker_image_name>
 ```

-Note: the `-v` (volume) options links your nuke-ML-server/Models/ folder with the models/ folder inside your container.
+Note: the `-v` (volume) option links your host machine Models/ folder with the models/ folder inside your container.
 You only need to modify `/absolute/path/to/nuke-ML-server/Models/`, leave the `/workspace/ml-server/models:ro` unchanged as it already corresponds to the folder structure inside your Docker image.
 This option allows you to add models in Models/ that will be directly available and updated inside your container.

-If you get:
+If you get the following error:
 ```
 /bin/nvidia-docker: line 34: /bin/docker: Permission denied
 /bin/nvidia-docker: line 34: /bin/docker: Success